ApiLogicServer/Docs/docs/Tech-Toaster.md

 * Ad hoc application integration
 * Agile Collaboration, based on Working Software

+It's worth reflecting on what you *didn't do* to get working software.
+Using UI and server frameworks would require several weeks of work, and substantial expertise.

 &nbsp;

+### Containerize

+API Logic Server can run as a container, or a standard pip install.
+In either case, you can containerize your project for deployment, e.g. to the cloud.

 &nbsp;

 ## 2. Add Rules for Logic

+Instant working software is great, but without logic enforcement it's little more than a cool demo.

 Behind the running application is a project you can open with your IDE, and add logic:

 ![Logic](images/sample-ai/rules.jpg)

+Instead of conventional procedural logic, the code above is *declarative.*  Like a spreadsheet, you declare ***rules*** for multi-table derivations and constraints.
+The rules handlle all the database access, the dependencies, and logic ordering.

-The 5 spreadsheet-like rules above perform the same logic as 200 lines of Python: the backend half of your system is ***40X more concise.***
+> The result is quite remarkable: the 5 spreadsheet-like rules above perform the same logic as 200 lines of Python.
+The backend half of your system is ***40X more concise.***

-> Similar rules are provided for granting row-level access, based on user roles.
+Similar rules are provided for granting row-level access, based on user roles.

 &nbsp;